We've all heard of skin bleaching and we've all heard about its nasty side effects.

-Hydroquinone, which is extensively used in the treatment of hyperpigmentation is associated with known side effects.
-These undesirable side effects have resulted in regulatory restrictions.
+Hydroquinone, which is extensively used in the treatment of hyperpigmentation is associated with unfortunate side effects including intense dryness, pruritus, erythema, and so much more.

-Free radicals on the surface of the skin, generated through exposure to ultraviolet radiation, chemicals or other environmental stress factors stimulate aging of the skin.
-Turmeric compounds scavenges free radicals, and prevents their formation.
-The anti-inflammatory effects of turmeric combined with the efficient antioxidant action is useful in anti-aging formulations and in topical formulations.
+Free Radical Protection: Free radicals on the surface of the skin, generated through exposure to ultraviolet radiation, chemicals, or other environmental stress factors stimulate aging of the skin.
+Turmeric prevents the absorption or formation of these free radicals and can be very beneficial as an anti-aging component in skincare.

 We use turmeric compounds in our turmeric skin serum, which can be found here!